Baraut

 Baraut is a city and municipal board in Baghpat district, Uttar Pradesh, India.

 Name

 According to Paul Whalley, the name Baṛaut is derived from baṛ, one of the Hindi-Urdu names for the banyan tree, plus the Sanskrit possessive suffix -vat (which has often been shortened to -aut in modern place names), so the name originally meant "having banyan trees".

+History

+Baraut is a very old town.
+It was already a major town of the United Provinces during the 19th century, in the Baraut Paraganah of Meerut district.
+In the early 19th century, it was a part of Begum Samru's estate, and later, was majorly affected by the 1857 rebellion.
+During the 19th and early 20th centuries, Baraut was known for the manufacture of buckets and cauldrons from iron.